EA327-6-FY-LO:

 BA W441 Acting and Contemporary Theatre

-The work of this final year module for the BA Acting and Contemporary Theatre course supports the content and practical project work of the practice-led modules in final year.
-During the second year of your Contextual Studies
+The work of this final year module EA327 supports the content and practical project work of the practice-led modules in the final year.

-- To provide students with analytical skills necessary to contextualise their practical project work in final year
+- To further improve students’ analytical skills, which are necessary to contextualise their practical work.

-- To support the professional preparation of final year students by providing them with ideas, rehearsal techniques, methods of analysis and relevant practical exercises.
+- To support their professional preparation by exploring ideas, rehearsal techniques, methods of analysis and relevant practical exercises

-- communicate complex ideas and analyses in written or practice-based work
+4. Communicate complex ideas in written or practice-based work.

 No additional information available.